 Acupuncture, like several other treatment methods and modalities, is practiced by some of our physiotherapists.
 It involves the use of fine needles strategically inserted into specific points in your body to stimulate nerve, muscle, or blood vessels.
 It can modulate nerve conduction, release muscle tension, or promote blood flow to reduce pain and promote healing.

-When acupuncture treatment is recommended for prescribed acupuncture point, the needles will often be left in place for several minutes, depending on your body’s response to treatment.
-They may also be manually stimulated (flicked or twirled) or electrically stimulated using a point stimulator.
-Stimulating the needles throughout treatment may intensify the body’s response to treatment and accelerated the healing process.
+During treatment, the needles will often be left in place for several minutes, depending on your body’s response.
+They may be manually stimulated (flicked or twirled) or electrically stimulated using a point stimulator.
+Stimulating the needles throughout treatment may intensify the body’s response to the acupuncture needles.

 Can anyone perform acupuncture?

-No, for insurance purposes, acupuncture is performed by a registered physiotherapist, not a registered acupuncturist.
+No, acupuncture is a controlled act, and may only be administered by a registered health care provider who has received specialized training.
+At Shyft, acupuncture is performed by registered physiotherapists.
 Therefore, the problem or condition treated must be within the scope of practice of a physiotherapist and will be part of a comprehensive physiotherapy treatment plan, which may include activity modification and exercise prescription.

-How will you know if acupuncture is the right treatment method for me?
+How will you know if acupuncture is the right treatment for me?